 The neighborhood south to viale Trastevere is much more quiet, and among the medieval houses you will be able to spot ancient roman remains.

 The church of Santa Cecilia in Trastevere is one of Rome’s more interesting churches.
-The Basilica di Santa Cecilia was built on top of the saint’s house; in the year 230 she supposedly survived decapitation for three days and when her tomb was opened in 1599 her body was incorrupt.
+The Basilica di Santa Cecilia was built on top of the saint’s house.

 Indeed, the statue by the altar is based on the undecayed body found in her coffin in the sixteenth-century.

-The statue of the young martyr, her face covered by voile and turned down to the ground, is a touching masterpiece.
+The young martyr statue, her face covered by voile and turned down to the ground, is a touching masterpiece.

-Once out of the church, walk to nearby romantic Piazza dei Mercanti, where you will find two nice restaurants (typical… and rather touristic), where you can decide to stop for a rest and to taste some traditional roman dish.
+Once out of the church, walk to nearby romantic Piazza dei Mercanti, where you will find two nice restaurants (typical… and rather touristic).
+Otherwise, stop for a rest and to taste some traditional roman dish at the Roma Sparita restaurant, in Pizza Santa Cecilia.

-Coming back to Viale Trastevere, enjoy this quiet neighborhood, and take some time to browse through the original and fancy boutiques and workshop that dot the area.
+Coming back to Viale Trastevere, enjoy this quiet neighborhood.
+Take some time to browse through the original and fancy boutiques and workshop that dot the area.

 Once on the Tiber shore, at the crossing with Viale Trastevere, you can’t Miss the Sora Mirella Grattachecca kiosk.

-After your reinvigorating Grattachecca, you are now ready to visit adjacent Isola Tiberina, and from there the old Jewish Ghetto, the Palatino or, to lazily lay down and have a well deserved nap (“pennichella”, in Roman dialect).
+After your reinvigorating Grattachecca, you are now ready to visit adjacent Isola Tiberina.
+Fom there you can continue to the old Jewish Ghetto, the Palatino or, to lazily lay down and have a well deserved nap (“pennichella”, in Roman dialect).

 Like Delightfully Italy?
 So why don’t you support it!